AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 5- NAME.app is damaged and can't be opened.
 You should move it to the trash

-If you package an app for the Mac and an end-user gets the error message above upon installing, note that you probably have a system incompatibility issue between your OS/CPU Architecture and the end-user's OS/CPU Architecture.
-To resolve the issue, make sure to repackage the app for the Mac on a system perfectly matching the end-user's OS/CPU Architecture (sometimes, packaging on a newer MacOS with the same CPU Architecture also works, but you would have to test that to confirm and ensure full compatibility).
+If you package an app for the Mac and an end-user gets the error message above upon installing, note that you either have a security-blocked-app or a system incompatibility issue between your OS/CPU Architecture and the end-user's OS/CPU Architecture.
+To resolve the issue, first try to go to "System Preferences -> Privacy & Security" and open the security-blocked-app anyways.
+If that does not work, then make sure to repackage the app for the Mac on a system perfectly matching the end-user's OS/CPU Architecture (sometimes, packaging on a newer MacOS with the same CPU Architecture also works, but you would have to test that to confirm and ensure full compatibility).

 6- Message about a Mac app for which the developer cannot be verified (Move To Trash or Cancel)